 If you are visiting Waco for the first time, the Magnolia market must be on the top of your list.
 This market is located between two historic silos and it is known as the wonderland for home décor accessories.
 Here you can shop for a variety of accent pieces, rustic kitchenware, wall decorations, and candles.
 Other than this, you can check out the garden supplies, magnolia branded apparel collections, and jewelry as well.
 Outside in the yard is food trucks and lawn games.
 You can grab some cupcakes and play corn hole.
 The Silos also feature fun events like movie nights and live music performances throughout the year.

-I love the Spice Rack!
+I love the Spice Village!
 It’s not far from Magnolia Market and a must-stop if you are shopping.
 It’s basically 20+ boutiques all in one so they’ve got all kinds of fun stuff including home decor, clothing, outdoor accents, and much more.
 They even have this spot to take photos, hence the photo!

 There’s a bar underneath it.
 I forget what it’s called but it has giant drinks.